arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ## `if`/`else`

-`if` and `else` statements can be used in coalition with boolean expressions to perform different actions based on properties of data.
-We will cover the format of `if` and `else` statements, but first consider this example:
+`if` and `else` statements can be used in coalition with boolean expressions to select which blocks to run.
+We'll start our discussion of `if` and `else` with an example:

 ```java
 import java.util.Scanner;